alexbinary/SQLite.swiftly/Design Documents/01-general-design.md

 often as possible and rigorously maintained.

-Common development tasks are automated and high-quality tools are provided, creating a robust and welcoming development environement that gives contributor confidence and encourages the best practices available.
+Common development tasks are automated and high-quality tools are provided, creating a robust and welcoming development environement that gives contributors confidence and encourages the best practices available.